 Be bold with healthy boundaries – not saying no when necessary just adds to your plate in terms of actual time consumption and/or emotional baggage.
 It’ll take some practise, but it can be done.

-Consider journalling – this is a great way to clear the inner world by downloading thoughts, feelings and concerns onto paper.
+Consider journaling – this is a great way to clear the inner world by downloading thoughts, feelings and concerns onto paper.
 It gets them out, creating space and often, also objectivity, which is helpful towards sorting through and solving things.

 Start practising gratitude – a funny one to think about in a conversation about clutter-busting, but by taking the time to zero in on what really matters, and has real meaning in your life, you simplify the mental landscape and load.
 A focus on the positive is a focus away from stress and negativity which is of itself a kind of clutter we carry about.